The Bitterroot and Mr. Brandborg: Clearcutting and the Struggle for Sustainable Forestry in the Northern Rockies

-Winner of the Western Writers of America Spur Award for Best Western Nonfiction-Contemporary.
+Winner of the Western Writers of America's Spur Award for Best Western Nonfiction-Contemporary.

 Order through University of Utah Press or your favorite bookstore.